How to Submit Papers to Conferences

 2. Write proposal.

-You will have to write a proposal about your paper.
+You will have to write a proposal for your paper.
 Presentation proposals are similar to paper abstracts (i.e., 350 words or less), but each conference typically has unique requirements for its proposals.
 You should read all conference requirements for proposals before you begin writing your proposal.
 You may have to change your proposal to meet the requirements of each conference to which you are submitting.

 3. Submit proposal.